Nakul Singh Sawhney: Other works

+He is married to independent journalist Neha Dixit.

 Chalchitra Abhiyaan

 He founded Chalchitra Abhiyaan in 2016.
 This film and media collective trains local people from marginalised communities in film technologies.
 The collective produces a range of video-based content prime among which are short-document films, news features, and live broadcasts.
 The goal is try to bring to the fore local issues from the grassroots that concern different marginalised communities in their own voices.
 The collective also organizes film and video screenings including international cinema and news features in remote villages in North India.
 It is followed by debate and discussion on the topic.
 Attended by hundreds of people weekly, this has built a regular, large offline viewership.
+They also run a mobile library in several villages of West UP.